-- Verify that your firm has a licensed pharmacist providing oversight of your compounding operations. - Collect information regarding the role of the pharmacist(s) in your operation (e.g., the number of pharmacists employed, pharmacist licensure information, the hours the pharmacist(s) are on site, and whether a pharmacist is present during compounding operations. - Collect documents such as copies of pharmacist licenses.
+- Verify that the firm has a licensed pharmacist providing oversight of compounding operations. - Collect information regarding the role of the pharmacist(s), e.g., the number of pharmacists employed, pharmacist licensure information, the hours the pharmacist(s) are on site, and whether a pharmacist is present during compounding operations. - Collect documents such as copies of pharmacist licenses.